 9. Avocado – Although it’s fun to pronounce the word, you either love or hate this fruit.
 Avocado is soggy, moist and green.
 Are you sure you want to ingest this?
 I suppose that if you use it instead of much more fattening items (such as mayonnaise) it would make sense.
 But you have that huge pit in the middle to further complicate things.
 And of course, guacamole is also on my “no-eat” list.
 But don’t try to convince my wife.
 She loves it in all forms.

-10. Figs - No, not Fig-Newtons.
+10. Figs – No, not Fig-Newtons.
 Those I like, especially the new blueberry-flavored ones.
 The strawberry Fig-Newtons are also very tasty and hard to stop eating.
-If you notice I don't want to talk about figs, you're right.
-I just don't like them.
+If you have noticed that I don’t want to talk about figs, you’re right.
+I just don’t like them.
 I know.
 They have a lot of potassium and calcium and can also lower your blood pressure.
 But I would rather have a dried pineapple or dried apple, which is probably not as nutritious.
+Dried peaches are also delicious.